Definition:

 Evolution:

 With the growth of mobile commerce, many Cyber Monday purchases are now made through smartphones and tablets.
-This led retailers to optimize their mobile platforms and offer specific promotions for mobile device users.
+This has led retailers to optimize their mobile platforms and offer specific promotions for mobile device users.

 Considerations: